GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

         * Select the file from your computer
         * Click continue

-    **Switch from computer to phone to upload images**
+    **Switch from computer to phone**

     * Enter your phone number.
         * Choose a phone number where you can receive SMS/Text messages and click “Continue.”
     * Click on the link sent to your phone.
-    * You will see options to either “take a photo” or “upload a photo.”
-        * Upload an image of the FRONT of your ID from your phone’s photo gallery or take an image of the front of your ID
+    * Take an image of the front of your ID
-        * Upload an image of the BACK of your ID from your phone’s photo gallery or take an image of the back of your ID
+    * Take an image of the back of your ID
     * You may also need to take a photo of yourself to complete this step.
     * Return to computer to complete the process

-    **Continue by phone and upload images**
+    **Continue by phone**

-    * You will see a screen with ‘front’ and ‘back’ in large squares and an option to either “take a photo” or “upload a photo.”
+    * You will see a screen with “front” and “back” in large squares.
-        * Upload an image of the FRONT of your ID from your phone’s photo gallery or take an image of the front of your ID
+        * Take an image of the front of your ID
-        * Upload an image of the BACK of your ID from your phone’s photo gallery or take an image of the back of your ID
+        * Take an image of the back of your ID
     * You may also need to take a photo of yourself to complete this step.
     * Click “Continue”
 1. Enter your social security number and click “Continue”